samrylanjamesharris/NexusLLM/README.md

 - Auto-download: Just run the script.
 It'll automatically start downloading when you run the script.

 That's it, you're basically done.
 Just make sure to tweak the script so it matches your system, for example the threads its using and models.
 If you're not happy with the models you can switch them out by just going to Hugging Face and looking for models that are supported by ctransformers.
+I use TheBloke's models which work 100% of the time, of course, you can use other ones.

 ## Chat Example / Terminal - Mistral 7B Model:
 ![aiexample](https://github.com/user-attachments/assets/9f636660-9884-472e-88c6-5f107bc1ee1c)